nicolas-risberg/public-repo/projects/_posts/2020-12-22-game-project-6.md

 #### <a id="ui">UI Architecture</a>
 I designed the UI architecture for this project, consisting of a `Canvas` and `Button` class as its base.
 There was one canvas per state in the game, and it held collections of buttons, sprites and "animated UI elements".
 The canvas ran the button logic but also subscribed to messages posted by the buttons.
 Each button had one or more messages associated with it, which were sent when an `OnClickUp()` method was called.
-The buttons themselves had an array of sprites, each sprite associated with `Idle`, `Hover` and `Click` states.
-The button could calculate their own bounding box based on the sprite data it was initialized with, but this could also be overwritten.
+The buttons themselves each had an array of sprites, each sprite associated with `Idle`, `Hover` and `Click` states.
+The buttons could calculate their own bounding box based on the sprite data they were initialized with, but this could also be overwritten.
 The canvases were loaded from JSON documents, and the player HUD was specialized to listen to gameplay messages such as when an ability went on cooldown for example.

 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js"></script>